unicrons/github-actions-playground/workshop/pipeline_scan/extra/checkoutLeak/README.md

 [gc]
 	auto = 0
 [http "https://github.com/"]
-	extraheader = AUTHORIZATION: basic <the Github token as base64>
+	extraheader = AUTHORIZATION: basic <the GitHub token as base64>
 ```

 And we can test it works by running the following command: